• About

 Ellie and me smiling on Fury 325 rollercoaster at Carowinds

 • Fury 325.
-We just call it “Fury,” but Fury 325 packs a wallop with a height of 325 feet (hence the name) and speeds up to 95 mph.
+We just call it “Fury,” but Fury 325 packs a wallop with a height of 325 feet and speeds up to 95 mph.
 A giga coaster, this giant sprawls along the edge of the park even crossing state lines!
 YEP!
 One ride in two states.
 How cool is that?
 I scored major mom points by riding it twice!

 • Afterburn Roller Coaster.
 This coaster gives a nod to the military history in the Carolinas.
 This hanging coaster takes riders through six inversions, including an Immelmann, which is an actual maneuver fighter pilots use.
 I am terrified of suspended coasters, but found this to be an incredibly smooth ride, almost enjoying the sense of zero gravity!
 Ellie loved the spins, spirals, drops and loop.